-The Company's officer compensation shall consist of base compensation, which is comprised of fixed compensation and a variable portion, bonuses, which are performance-linked compensation, and stock compensation, which is performance-linked, non-monetary compensation.
-Given their role of monitoring management as a whole from a position that is independent from the execution of business affairs, Officers who do not have executive duties receive only fixed compensation component of base compensation and do not receive bonuses or stock compensation, which are linked to performance and stock price.
+The Company's officer compensation shall consist of base compensation, which is fixed compensation, bonuses, which are performance-linked compensation, and stock compensation, which is non-monetary compensation.
+Given their role of monitoring management as a whole from a position that is independent from the execution of business affairs, Officers who do not have executive duties receive only base compensation and donot receive bonuses or stock compensation.